Written Answers Nos. 275-94

 291. Deputy Tom Fleming asked the Minister for Finance if he is satisfied that the banks are making adequate credit available to small and medium-sized businesses; the amount which was made available in 2012 and to date in 2013.
 [35270/13]

-Minister for Finance (Deputy Michael Noonan): Access to finance for SMEs is a key aspect of the Action Plan for Jobs 2013.
+Minister for Finance (Deputy Michael Noonan): Access to finance for SMEs is a key aspect of An Action Plan for Jobs 2013.
 It is the Government’s vision that all viable businesses operating in Ireland should have the opportunity to access sufficient finance to meet their enterprise needs in a manner that supports growth and employment in the economy.
 The Government has imposed SME lending targets on the two domestic pillar banks for the three calendar years, 2011 to 2013.
 Each bank was required to sanction lending of at least €3 billion in 2011, €3.5 billion last year and €4 billion in 2013 for new or increased credit facilities to SMEs.
 Both banks have achieved their 2011 and 2012 targets and the recent Credit Review Office (CRO) report commented “At the end of quarter 1, both banks’ sanctions are on or near where they would be expected to meet the target, taking account of the seasonality which has been identified over the past two years.”

 292. Deputy Paudie Coffey asked the Minister for Finance if he will extend the 9% VAT rate for the hospitality sector for the next 12 months in view of the fact that budgetary targets are being met; and if he will make a statement on the matter.
 [35347/13]